skoppe/private-dub/README.md

 > NOTE: Even though the documentation on [code.dlang.org](https://code.dlang.org) states that only alphanumerics and '-' are allowed, since there is no enforcement, we decided to take this approach.

-# Install
+# Running your own

 See <a href="config-example.ini">config-example.ini</a> for configuration.

-~There is a dockerfile somewhere, run it.
-The whole app keeps a cache (in memory and on disk) for speed but is otherwise stateless.
-No database, no nothing.
-Just run it.~
+`docker run --rm -p 8888:8888 -v $(pwd)/config.ini:/home/private-dub/config.ini -v $(pwd)/storage:/home/private-dub/storage skoppe/private-dub:latest`

-~At first startup it might take a few moments to crawl you VCS system.
-Subsequent restarts only need to load the cache from disk.~
+The storage mount is optional, but recommended.
+Otherwise it needs to a crawl your VCS on each start of the container.

-Instructions are coming...
+At first startup it might take a few moments to crawl you VCS system.
+Subsequent restarts only need to load the cache from disk.

 > NOTE: The application provides no SSL.
 It is recommended to run it behind a reverse proxy that provides SSL termination (e.g. nginx).